Vauxhall Grandland X SUV - Engines, drive & performance

 If you need a diesel, don’t be put off: the 1.5-litre engine offered with the Grandland X promises impressive economy and it's a fair improvement over the 1.6-litre engine it replaced in performance terms too.
 It has enough pulling power that you never really need to rev it to a point that it gets overly noisy and it's very quiet at motorway speeds.
 Getting to 62mph from a standstill takes 10.2 seconds with a manual and 9.9 seconds if you choose the auto.

-In early 2020, a plug-in hybrid model called the Vauxhall Grandland X Hybrid4 was introduced.
-Combining a punchy 197bhp 1.6-litre petrol engine and two electric motors, the car produces 296bhp in total and gets from 0-62mph in just 5.9 seconds, making it the quickest car Vauxhall currently sells.
+In early 2020, a pair of plug-in hybrid models called the Grandland X Hybrid and Hybrid4 were introduced.
+The flagship Hybrid4 model combines a punchy 197bhp 1.6-litre petrol engine and two electric motors, the car produces 296bhp in total and gets from 0-62mph in just 5.9 seconds, making it the quickest car Vauxhall currently sells.
 That’s faster than a Volkswagen Golf GTI, despite Vauxhall claiming a fuel economy figure of 204mpg.
 This powertrain is also used in the DS 7 Crossback E-Tense and the Peugeot 3008 Hybrid4.

 In Sport mode it's certainly quick in a straight line, which helps when getting up to speed on the motorway, but this is not a car you'll relish driving on a twisty country road.
 The suspension setup isn’t bad but the light steering and automatic gearbox hardly encourage enthusiastic driving, and it's obvious you're in a fairly tall SUV.